javaspace71/fishGame/README.md

 1. Matter.js set up
 2. Floating bubbles: gravity = -1
 3. Rendering a canvas at #myCanvas
-4. Categories define the collision status of the different objects **to create**
+4. Categories define the collision status of the different objects - **to create**
   1. Fishes don't collide together or with the seeweed, but do with the walls
-  2. Bubbles collide together...
+  2. Bubbles collide together
 5. Bodies
   1. Static: walls, seeweeds
   2. Moveable: